SIZE:

 Its fine frond makes it a particularly popular sea vegetable.

 The waters of the St. Lawrence are known for their good quality.
-However, as algae absorb the elements present in the water in order to grow, it is preferable to make sure that the harvesting site is clean before eating them fresh.
+However, as algae absorb the elements present in the water to grow, it is preferable to ensure that the harvesting site is clean before eating this species fresh.

 Savvy consumers